 Chicken tractor designs will keep the hens in or out of your garden; it's not clear from this graphic but the bottom is open.
-You'll need a ball of nylon twine.
+You will need a ball of nylon twine.

 It's a light and portable device that can be moved about, keeping the hens busy clearing a particular piece of ground; simultaneously they will devour any bugs and fertilize the earth.

 Hens are a wonder in the organic garden, obviating the need for artificial fertilizer; they scratch out the weeds and clear the ground but, give them half a chance, and they'll ruin your seedlings too.

 My first chicken tractor design was meant to be a permanent home for the birds but, to be honest, it's not a good idea; a fixed roost to protect them from the elements is important.